kumahq/kuma-website/app/_src/networking/meshexternalservice.md

 ### TLS

 This section describes the TLS and verification behaviour.
+TLS origination happens on the sidecar, so if your application is already using TLS you might want to use [MeshPassthrough](/docs/{{ page.version }}/policies/meshpassthrough).
 You can define TLS version requirements, option to allow renegotiation, verification of SNI, SAN, custom CA and client certificate and key for server verification.
 To disable parts of the verification you can set different `mode` - `SkipSAN`, `SkipCA`, `SkipAll`, `Secured` (default).